How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: If ever you experience any problems when trying to insert code into your content (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.
+Tip: Should you experience problems when trying to add code to your content (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

 3 – Admin Color Scheme